 People in the export-import business are familiar with the definition of Bill of Lading or its abbreviations – also addressed as BL, BoL, or B/L.

-Bill of Lading is an essential binding document for the import-export business beginners that defines the type, quantity, and destination of the goods being carried along with details of the shipper, carrier, and consignee.
+A Bill of Lading is an essential binding document for the import-export business beginners that define bill of lading and its types, quantity, and destination of the goods being carried, along with details of the shipper, carrier, and consignee.
+There are various ways you can define bill of lading, but eventually, the bill of lading purpose is to make the export and import function under the law and avoid any unforeseen events during the goods transition.

 What is the purpose and function of Bill of Lading (BOL)?